CapnBry/HeaterMeter/arduino/heatermeter/README.txt

 /set?ld=A,B - Set Lid Detect offset to A%, duration to B seconds /set?al=L,H[,L,H...] - Set probe alarms thresholds.
 Setting to a negative number will disable the alarm, setting to 0 will force the current set value negative (disabling the alarm but retaining the set value)
 /set?fn=L,H,I - Set the fan output parameters.
 L = min fan speed before "long PID" mode, H = max fan speed, I = Invert PWM polarity so that 100% actually outputs 0% and 0% outputs 100%
+/set?tt=XXX[,YYY] - Display a "toast" message on the LCD which is temporarily displayed over any other menu and is cleared either by timeout or any button press.
+XXX and YYY are the two lines to displau and can be up to 16 characters each.
 /reboot - Reboots the microcontroller.
 Only if wired to do so (LinkMeter)

 Serial-only URLs